MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 * yellow = "default value" kind of test
 * red = "verify write" kind of test
 * cyan = NextRegister number for the previously reported "bad values"
-* empty/garbage colours boxes = the ROM char gfx got unmapped due to MMU1 read failure.
+* empty/garbage colours boxes = the ROM char gfx got unmapped due to MMU1 read failure or the current ROM does not contain character set gfx (due to ROM mapping failure)

 For clip-window test there may be printed multiple wrong values for single NextReg (one to four for "defaults", and one to four for "verify", but there's no identification